7 Habits To A Consistant Exercise Routine

 Music is a mood-setter

-As stated in the introduction, music causes physiological changes in the body.
-Foremost of these changes is the increased production of serotonin.
-This naturally occurring chemical is a by-product of internal biological processes and its release helps put you in a better mood.
+As stated in the introduction, music may cause physiological changes in the body.
+Foremost of these changes can be the increased production of serotonin.
+This naturally occurring chemical is a by-product of internal biological processes and its release can help put you in a better mood.
 This is a crucial first step, as you are more likely to exercise when you are in the mood for it.
-Another way to get an increase in serotonin levels before exercising is to get more Vitamin D. Our Life - Telomeres & DNA supplement contains one of the most important compounds of Vitamin D – Vitamin D3.
+Another way to get an increase in serotonin levels before exercising might be to get more Vitamin D.

 Music lets you endure